In this section we answer our clients’ most common questions. We hope you find it useful.

 What are the requirements involving the "Voltage dips"?

-- • Nexus Energía is a company with over 15 years’ experience in the deregulated electricity industry.
+- • Nexus Energía is a company with 20 years’ experience in the deregulated electricity industry.

 • We’re leaders in representing solar photovoltaic plants.